floriank/blog/content/post/working-around-timing-issues-in-docker-compose.md

 - some kind of search server, e.g. SOLR, ElasticSearch, ThinkingSphinx
 - maybe one or two custom APIs detached from the main application

+The situation get's even worse if you decide to go full SOA by having a small fleet of microservices.

-Assuming that setup, you have 4 to 5 docker images that you're now orchestrating to setup your project.
+Assuming the former setup, you have 4 to 5 docker images that you're now orchestrating to setup your project.
 How tedious.

 Enter [docker compose](https://docs.docker.com/compose/).
 It's a little tool as part of the `docker` toolkit that enables you to provide a yaml configuration and then starts up all of the containers required for your project with the configuration provided.

-And that is great - since you now only need the docker compose config in addition to the actual images (which `docker` will happily pull for you).
+And that's great - since you now only need the docker compose config in addition to the actual images (which `docker` will happily pull for you).

 To give an example: